shruti-singh/shruti-singh.github.io/_pages/about.md

 I currently work as a Research Engineer at [Raxter](https://raxter.io), which is a tool to boost research productivity.

-I completed my Bachelors (Hons.) in ICT with a minor in Computational Science from [DA-IICT](https://www.daiict.ac.in/).
+I completed my Bachelors (Hons.) in Information and Communication Technology with a minor in Computational Science from [DA-IICT](https://www.daiict.ac.in/).

 <!-- It's a magical world, Hobbes, ol' buddy.
 Let's go exploring! -->